vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### Detached Nested Scopes

-`EffectScope` accepts a constructor argument to be created in "detached" mode.
+`effectScope` accepts an argument to be created in "detached" mode.
 A detached scope will not be collected by its parent scope.

 This also makes usages like ["lazy initialization"](https://github.com/vuejs/vue-next/issues/1532) possible.